AlekEagle/cumulonimbus-docs/src/api/account.md

 :::

 ::: warning Identity Reverification
-This endpoint will require you to provide your password to confirm it's you.
+This endpoint will require you to provide at least your password to confirm it's you.
 More information can found in the [Identity Reverification](/reference/#identity-reverification) section.
 :::

 **Parameters**